jorgesisco/ML-Model-Production/readme.md

 ### 2. Installing dependencies using PIP

-Before proceeding, double check that you are currently on the `ML-MODEL-PRODUCTION` directory, which includes the `requirements.txt` file.
+Before proceeding, double check that you are currently on the `ML-Model-Production` directory, which includes the `requirements.txt` file.
 This file lists all the required dependencies and their respective versions.
 Now use the following command to install the required dependencies:

 ```bash
 pip install -r requirements.txt